amirh3sam/PostManAutomation_LocalHost/README.md

 --
 ## GOAL --> **Test Tab →** verify response

---> So we nneed to set our URL in Collection Level (SWAPI folder)
+--> So we need to set our URL in Collection Level (SWAPI folder)

 You are in SWAPI Collection click on Variavles tab